 Source: Data extracted and adapted from “The good, bad and ugly of online shopping” MarkMonitor Online Barometer, Global Online Shopping Survey 2018, p.
 6.

-Summary tables enable you to see the big picture of a set of data.
+Summary tables enable you to see the big picture of a data set.
 In this example, you can conclude that more than half the people are worried about shopping online because of Hackers Stealing details, and almost 70% of people are worried due to online scams and hackers.

 Which graphs are used for Categorical data?

 A bar chart contains rectangles known as bars.
-The length of each bar represents the count, amount, or percentage of responses of one category.
+The length of each bar represents the count, amount, or percentage of responses in one category.

 This percentage bar chart presents the data of the summary table discussed in the previous example:

-A bar chart is better than a summary table at making the point that the category better prices are the single largest category for this example.
+A bar chart is better than a summary table at making the point that the category’s better prices are the single largest category for this example.

 For most people, scanning a bar chart is easier than scanning a column of numbers in which the numbers are unordered, as they are in the bill payment summary table.